 One of the main challenges of contemporary teachers and trainers refers to the design and implementation of recent training processes which have to satisfy the challenges and necessities from the digital age.
 The enormous expansion in medical and biomedical knowledge in laparoscopic surgery poses a fundamental challenge in medical education.
 To be able to account the over-specialized knowledge available by different experts, it could be employed to develop new pools for educational modules and provide the mechanisms and tools to combine individual learning styles.
 Using of e-learning enhance traditional learning, support existing teaching methods and supply a valuable reference point which can be accessed anytime, anywhere.

 Laparoscopic surgery training comprises of the rigorous 6 hours daily Hands On training of all essential and advanced laparoscopic general surgery, gynecological and urological endoscopic procedures.
 This course is scientifically designed according to international protocol of laparoscopic education proven to learn Minimal Access Surgery.
 Our minimally invasive surgical training will not end just imparting hands on skill but post training Online support is also provided through world's largest and most updated Online library of laparoscopic study material (Videos, Articles, Power Point presentations, eBooks) kept for members only on our dedicated server.
-We provide laparoscopic study materials of worth 3000 USD free during course.
+We provide Laparoscopic Study Materials of Worth 3000 USD Completely Free of Cost during course.
 Free laparoscopic study material to complement practical knowledge is provided with the course.

 Admission is on first come first serve basis but if the applicant are more for same month candidate has to take Online entrance exam.
 Candidates must hold M.B; B.S or equivalent and at least 3 years post-registration experience in General surgery or Gynecology or degree of M.S or M.D for Indian candidates.

 - Doctors should have valid medical registration.